Connect with us

 According to investigations, the pilots on the flight did not realize that the engine thrust settings on the Boeing 777-300 remained too low and also missed part of a cockpit procedure.
 The pilots of flight EK521 attempted to abort the landing after the plane’s main wheels had already touched down, shutting off automatic access to full engine power, according to the UAE’s General Civil Aviation Authority.

-“The flight crew did not effectively scan and monitor the primary flight instrumentation parameters during the landing and the attempted go-around” the authority said in its final report.
+“The flight crew did not effectively scan and monitor the primary flight instrumentation parameters during the landing and the attempted go-around”

 According to the report, the crew’s dependence on automation and a lack of preparation for flying go-arounds – or aborted landings – from near the runway surface seriously impacted flight crew performance in a critical flight circumstance.